-Minimum Starting point
+- Minimum Starting point

-Core Basic
+- Core Basic

-Intermediate (core plus) Transition between Core and Advanced
+- Intermediate (core plus)

+Transition between Core and Advanced

-Advanced Most thorough
+- Advanced Most thorough

 In 2010, Waugh Infrastructure Management Ltd undertook a review of these levels and advised on target levels.
-A range of parameters (including populations, issues affecting the district, costs and benefits to the community, legislative requirements, size, condition and complexity of assets, risk associated with failure, skills and resources available, and customer expectation) was assessed to determine the most suitable level of asset management.
+A range of parameters (including population, issues affecting the district, costs and benefits to the community, legislative requirements, size, condition and complexity of assets, risk associated with failure, skills and resources available, and customer expectation) were assessed to determine the most suitable level of asset management.
+The detail of this review is included in a separate report - Selecting the Appropriate Asset Management Level, Waugh, August 2010.

-The results showed that Tasman District Council should be managing its assets at the following levels:
+The results showed that the Council should be managing its assets at the following levels:

-Transportation Intermediate with demand management and resource availability drivers

-Stormwater, Water, Wastewater Intermediate with demand and risk management drivers

-Solid Waste Core with risk management drivers
+• Transportation Intermediate with demand management and resource availability drivers • Stormwater, Water, Wastewater Intermediate with demand and risk management drivers • Solid Waste Core with risk management drivers • Rivers Core • Coastal Structures Core (future reassessment may be required)

-Rivers Core

-Coastal Structures Core (future reassessment may be required)